I’m honored to support Girls Who Code along with Nathan Yau, Zach Gemignani, and many other great data visualization authors.

 After closing the demo with the Bitcoin Dashboard on Tableau Public, the conversation quickly headed towards crypto assets and (non-)blockchain FinTechs.
 These are the top 3 of Michael’s questions that I want to share with you – together with my answers:

-1. Is the blockchain innovation dead?
+1. Is the blockchain innovation dead or is crypto dead?

 2. Are there still interesting crypto assets to buy or to mine?

-Factom (FCT) recently announced a partnership with Equator PRO, and according to the press release that announced the -partnership, Equator PRO is a software-as-a-service (SaaS) solution that aims to offer efficiency and oversight to help other mortgage servicers.
+Factom (FCT): recently announced a partnership with Equator PRO, and according to the press release that announced the -partnership, Equator PRO is a software-as-a-service (SaaS) solution that aims to offer efficiency and oversight to help other mortgage servicers.

 Anyone can analyze basic social media data in a few steps.
 But once you’ve started diving into social analytics, how do you bring it to the next level?
 This session will cover strategies for scaling a social data program.
 You’ll learn skills such as how to directly connect to your social media data with a Web Data Connector, considerations for building scalable data sources, and tips for using metadata and calculations for more sophisticated analysis.